-Several grant programs such as FLAP and RTP fund capital maintenance activities at the federal level.
+Several federal grant programs such as FLAP and RTP fund capital maintenance activities.
 These programs are discussed in more detail in Chapter 8.
-The drawback to this maintenance funding approach lies in the uncertainty of future grant program availability and competitiveness.
+The drawback to this maintenance funding approach lies in the uncertain success and future grant program availability.